CX Centers of Excellence (CoE) don’t need to be complicated or IT-based or even big to be effective. We like to say if you have either:

-Essentially, she wanted to know the difference between costs per touch for her different customer-facing functions.
+Essentially, she was directing the CMO to apply data to future budget/spend.
+To get there, she wanted to know the difference between costs per touch for her different customer-facing functions.
 This is the total accumulated internal costs to market to, sell to, manage the experience of, and support the ongoing needs of each customer.
 Additionally, she wanted to know if there were strategic ways to rebalance costs to have maximal impact on both the customer and the business.
 Fair enough.
-But how was the company to approach this fact-finding mission?
+But how was this large IT integration services company going to approach this fact-finding mission?

 The company had 31 offices across 14 countries on three continents managed by almost 8,000 employees.